matheushw/Plantshop/README.md

 #### Homepage
 This page contains an overview of our products.
 There we can check out the products on sale and some product categories.

+**Today's limitations:** Today admins can't access admins page directly by the home page.
+Admins can only access admins page only by login in.

 #### Profile Page
 This page shows user's infos as so as its orders.
 Here users will be able to edit its infos (not available now).